Shoyeb45/Java/OOP/inheritance/README.md

 NOTE:
 > The statement `import java.*`, it will only import the members of "java" package and not the members if its sub-packages(util, math, etc)

-- `java.lang` package contains classes that are fundamenta to the design of java.
+- `java.lang` package contains classes that are fundamental to the design of java.
 Hence it is by default imported in every java program

-### static import statement in java
+### `static` import statement in java

 - With the help of static import, we can access the static member of a class directly without using class name or any object